-These Smoked Gouda Sweet Potato Fries are baked until crispy, and topped with flavorful, smoky gouda and pecans.
+These Baked Sweet Potato Fries with Smoked Gouda are baked until crispy, and topped with flavorful, smoky gouda and pecans.
 This flavor-filled side is ready start-to-finish in about 25 minutes.

 What’s your favorite way to use sweet potatoes?
 I’m honestly not sure what my favorite sweet potato recipe is, because whenever and however I devour those gorgeous orange spuds, I love them a little bit more!